rayyenbenoxyto/simple_py/README.md

 # simple_py
 Simple server client
 usage :
-start the server to listen to the client (serverpy or servermt (choose one)). launch the client
+start the server to listen to the client (serverpy or servermt (multi-threading) (choose one)). launch the client

+i forgot the proper usage better see the code